This is what Samsung's folding phone may look like

 We know Samsung is experimenting with the concept of folding smartphones.
 Mobile head DJ Koh has said we can expect one as early as 2018.
-There was also this patent for a phone that bends at the middle.
+There was also this patent for a phone that folds down at the center.
 The rumor flame was further stoked when a model number for an unknown Galaxy phone was found on the Samsung website.
 Some believe that this could be Samsung's folding phone.

 Thanks to a document said to be a new Samsung patent application filed with the World Intellectual Property Organization (WIPO), we have an idea of how a foldable Samsung phone oculd look.